Enhancing Visual Place Recognition via Fast and Slow Adaptive Biasing in Event Cameras: Introduction

 \section{Introduction}

 Event cameras distinguish themselves from traditional cameras by their unique operational principle.
-Unlike traditional cameras, which capture images at set intervals, event cameras generate data when individual pixels detect changes in brightness—leading to either an OFF or an ON event when the change falls below or exceeds a certain threshold.
-The resulting output is an event stream that includes the $(x,\ y)$ pixel coordinates, a precise timestamp $t$ and the polarity $p$ indicating the event type (OFF/ON).
+Unlike traditional cameras, which capture images at set intervals, event cameras generate data when individual pixels detect changes in brightness, leading to OFF or ON events when the change falls below or exceeds a certain threshold.
+The resulting output is an event stream that includes the $(x,\, y)$ pixel coordinates, a high-precision timestamp $t$, and the polarity $p$ indicating the event type (OFF/ON).
 This sparse and asynchronous data capture method grants event cameras high temporal resolution, low latencies, and reduced power consumption; qualities that could be advantageous for autonomous systems, particularly in tasks like motion segmentation, pose estimation, visual odometry, simultaneous localization and mapping (SLAM) and neuromorphic control~\cite{gallego2020event}.

 While traditional camera performance has greatly benefited from extensive optimization efforts over the years, such as adjustments to converter gain, noise filtering, and exposure time, this paper focuses on the development of similar automated feedback control strategies for event cameras.
-Given that it is often impractical to manually adjust an event camera's bias parameters during robotic missions, this study presents a case for the necessity of intelligent, automated tuning based on the event rate -- a metric that counts the number of events within a specified timeframe -- to significantly enhance performance in downstream tasks (Figure~\ref{fig:teaser}).
+Given that it is often impractical to manually adjust an event camera's bias parameters during robotic missions, this study presents a case for the necessity of intelligent, automated tuning based on the event rate -- a metric that counts the number of events within a specified \mbox{timeframe -- to} significantly enhance performance in downstream tasks (Figure~\ref{fig:teaser}).

-We demonstrate our proposed feedback controllers on the Visual Place Recognition (VPR) task~\cite{garg2021your,schubert2023visual,masone2021survey,zhang2021visual}.
-VPR benefits the long-term autonomy of mobile robots as a core component in localization and mapping algorithms, including loop-closure in SLAM and for global re-localization in kidnapped robot scenarios.
+We demonstrate our proposed feedback controller on the Visual Place Recognition (VPR) task~\cite{garg2021your,schubert2023visual}.
+VPR benefits the long-term autonomy of mobile robots as a core component in localization and mapping algorithms, aiding loop-closure in SLAM and global re-localization in kidnapped robot scenarios.
 Event-based VPR has seen an increased interest over the past few years~\cite{fischer2022many,kong2022event,fischer2020event,lee2021eventvlad,lee2023ev,yu2023brain,zhu2023neuromorphic,hou2023fe}, but an in-depth investigation of the impact of the bias parameters on VPR performance is lacking until now.

 Our contributions are summarized as follows: \begin{enumerate} \item The introduction of a novel closed-loop feedback controller that, for the first time, seamlessly integrates continuous `fast' adjustments of the refractory period with `slow' periodic modifications of bias parameters that influence the camera's sensitivity. \item An in-depth analysis of bias parameter tuning for VPR, showcasing the significant performance improvements offered by our fast-and-slow feedback controller over both the standard bias settings and previous feedback control methods \cite{delbruck2021feedback}. \item We collect and make publicly available the QCR-Fast-and-Slow-Dataset which is used to compare and evaluate our fast-slow feedback controller with prior approaches.
 The dataset contains 366 traverses of an indoor lab environment (100 meters) across high, medium, and low brightness conditions spanning various combinations of bias parameters.
 The dataset contains the event streams, conventional image data, and ground truth robot poses. \end{enumerate}